CGCL-codes/Horae/README.md

 For an arbitrary time range, it may align perfectly with a window, align with one side of a window, or not align with any window in the (*m* + 1)<sup>*th*</sup> layer.
 Accordingly, we summarize the following three cases and apply different strategies.
 The figure above shows examples of the three cases (4 ≤ *L* < 8 and *m* = 2).

+For more detailed information, please refer to the paper.

 ## How to use?
 ### Environment